Who are the Beck Institute supervisors?

-A single session recording should be submitted at least five days in advance of your supervision call (approximately weekly.)
+A single session recording should be submitted at least three days in advance of your supervision call (approximately weekly.)
 Those of you in Individual Supervision will end up submitting 10 session recordings.
 Those of you in Group Supervision will rotate who is responsible for submitting the next week’s recording; for example, in a group of four clinicians, each clinician should expect to submit 2-3 session recordings across 10 sessions

 How are supervision calls with my supervisor conducted?

 Supervision calls may be conducted via telephone, Skype, or WebEx.
 If using Skype or WebEx, you are not permitted to enable the “Record” feature as recording supervision calls are strictly prohibited.